Is your mattress starting to sag, and you can’t afford to buy a new one?

 Winner: Bunkie BoardsX

 A quick note: non-traditional mattresses don’t like box springs.
 So if you’ve got a box spring base that you want to keep, place the bunkie board or plywood on it, then put your latex or foam mattress on top.
-Whatever you do, don’t place the mattress directly on the box springs.
-It could damage the mattress and void your warranty!
+Whatever you do, don’t place the mattress directly on the box springs as it could damage the mattress and void your warranty.

 The best way to avoid this is to opt for slatted bunkie boards or plywood.
-Make sure the slats are evenly spaced (less then 3 inches is best or you might get sagging!) and buy ones with Velcro attachments so you can secure them in place.
+Make sure the slats are evenly spaced (less than 3 inches is best, or you might get sagging), and buy ones with Velcro attachments, so you can secure them in place.

 Overall, bunkie boards and plywood are both great performers – particularly for non-traditional mattresses.
 The only problem might be moisture and breathability issues, which planks or slats can easily solve.